scottbateman/pei-energy-feedback-thingy/README.md

 ----------------------------
 ### Installing a new Wireless Network Manager

 I have had a problem with getting the wireless adapter to connect to both my home and the University networks using the default wireless service in Raspbian.
-The the easiest way I found to get around this was to install a new wireless networking service called, wicd.
+If this is the case for you, the the easiest way I found to get around this was to install a new wireless networking service called, wicd.
+However, to do this you will need to find a wired ethernet port to connect your Pi to the Internet.
+This will allow you to download the software needed to more easily connect to your wireless network.
 To do this just run the following at the command prompt:

 ```bash
 sudo apt-get update